-Krush is the first freeware release by Tritik, a company known for its work on the innovative Moodal resonator effect and the equally versatile and great sounding TkDelay plugin (both products are on sale until March 21st – use the coupon code SPRING16 to get a 33% discount!).
-Their latest piece of software is yet another fantastic addition to any sound designer’s toolbox, however this one is completely free to download and use!
+Krush is the first freeware release by Tritik, a company known for its work on the innovative Moodal resonator effect and the equally versatile and great sounding TkDelay plugin.
+Their latest piece of software is yet another fantastic addition to any sound designer’s toolbox.
+However, this one is completely free to download and use!

 What you get with Krush is a trio of distortion flavors (clipper, bitcrusher and a downsampler), paired up with a resonant multi-mode filter (high-pass and low-pass modes with a 20 Hz – 20 kHz frequency range), dry/wet signal level sliders for easy parallel processing and a great little modulation section which sets this multi-effect apart from the dozens of free bitcrushers out there.

 All of this is packed in a fully resizable user interface (drag the handle in the bottom-left corner to adjust the size of the GUI to your liking) with an intuitive control layout and some handy bonus features such as the modulation amount display on the knobs (the modulated range of a parameter turns yellow).
 CTRL+drag increases the precision when adjusting a parameter and a double-click resets its value.
 You can also freeze any parameter so that loading a new preset doesn’t overwrite its current value.